Get Ready to Enter

-To pick the winners, judges consider the degree of difficulty required to print a job, and often consult the entry forms to see which equipment was used. (i.e. A four-color job printed on a single-color press might outweigh a similar job printed on a four-color press.)
+To pick the winners each year, judges consider the degree of difficulty required to print a job, and often consult the entry forms to see which equipment was used. (i.e. A four-color job printed on a single-color press might outweigh a similar job printed on a four-color press.)
 On the other hand, some jobs with excellent printing, failed to win prizes due to poor stitching.
 For a glimpse of what the judging is like watch this video:

 Click below to watch videos showing the judges selecting the Best of Show winners: